 If you have never taken a look at a planted tank style of aquarium, you would likely be astonished at just how lively and vibrant such an aquarium appears to be.

-That is due to the fact that the plants for freshwater aquarium provide the water with natural filtration, help to keep your fish fresh always, and can also help you in breeding small fish.
+That is due to the fact that the plants used in freshwater aquariums provide the water with natural filtration, help to keep your fish healthy, and can also help in breeding small fish.

 If you are planning to start a planted tank for aquarium but don’t know how or where to begin, take the time to carry out some research.

-Most aquarium plants are tough enough to stand against changes in water chemistry and temperature as you become accustomed to keeping up a planted tank, however, some are superior to others.
+Most aquarium plants are tough enough to stand against changes in water chemistry and temperature as you become accustomed to maintaining a planted tank, however, some are superior to others.